pattmehta/fruits_price_prediction/README.md

-> Selective fruits price prediction for a given province
+> <b>What this notebook does?</b> Selective fruits price prediction for a given province

-> Dataset from [Statistics Canada](https://www150.statcan.gc.ca) - Area production and farm gate value of marketed fruits
+> <b>Dataset from [Statistics Canada](https://www150.statcan.gc.ca)</b> - Area production and farm gate value of marketed fruits

-## how to use this notebook
+## How to use this notebook

+Here are the instructions to use this notebook:

-1. notebook is titled 32100364 and needs to be loaded in jupyterlab for use
+1. Notebook is titled 32100364 and needs to be loaded in jupyterlab for use
-2. csv data used by the notebook is located under 32100364; the notebook, folder and source file all have the same name
+2. CSV data used by the notebook is located under 32100364; the notebook, csv folder, and csv file all have the same name
-3. notebook uses vanilla packages for datascience: pandas, numpy, matplotlib.pyplot, sklearn.linear_model
+3. Notebook uses vanilla packages for datascience: pandas, numpy, matplotlib.pyplot, sklearn.linear_model
-4. img folder contains the assets for the markdown file
+4. The img folder contains the assets for the markdown file

-## obtaining the dataset
+## Obtaining the dataset
 The dataset for the purpose of this project has been obtained from Statistics Canada website.
 This dataset is updated annually, and holds valid for the entire geography of Canada including the territories.
 It consists of various commodities, which are edible fruits.
 The dataset contains the following features on these commodities.
 [Area, production and farm gate value of marketed fruits.](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3210036401)

 1. geography, i.e. the province or territories where the commodity was grown or sold